igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

-The coordinate transformation figured out in step 2 is essential to all other computations because all measurement data is in 3-D local coordinates but everything has to be ultimately converted or computed in the 2-D global (N,W) coordinate system.
-It isn't immediately obvious how to get to the global coordinate system from the accelerometer, magnetometer, and gryoscope measurments reported  as 3-D vectors in local coordinates.
+The coordinate transformation figured out in step 2 is essential to all other computations because all measurement data is in 3-D local coordinates but must ultimately be converted to the 2-D global (N,W) coordinate system.
+It isn't immediately obvious how to get to the global coordinate system from the accelerometer, magnetometer, and gryoscope measurments which are reported  as 3-D vectors in local coordinates.
 The key to converting from local to global coordinates is the observation that the cross product of the magnetometer and the accelerometer output vectors gives an East vector expressed in local coordinates.
-The magnetometer output is a North vector expressed in local coordinates, and these two vectors (East and North) provide an orthogonal basis vector set expressed in local coordinates for the global coordinate system.
+The magnetometer output is a North vector expressed in local coordinates, and these two vectors (East and North) provide an orthogonal basis vector set for the global coordinate system expressed in local coordinates.
 With this basis set in hand, the local-to-global conversion is straightforward.